Artificial Sweeteners

 • Digestion: Sorbitol is partially absorbed by the body and metabolized in the liver.
 It has a lower glycemic index compared to regular sugar.

 • Toxicity: Sorbitol is generally considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 However, in large doses, it can cause gastrointestinal discomfort and have a laxative effect.
+Recent studies link higher intake to cognitive decline.

 • Common Foods: Sorbitol is found in various products, including sugar-free gum, candies, beverages, frozen desserts, and pharmaceuticals.